 Solicitors Fees For Selling a House

-How much do solicitors charge to sell a house UK?
+How much are solicitors' fees to sell a house?

 Main solicitor fee